hittten/dev-web-server/README.md

-# Ubuntu trusty 64 virtual environment for web apps via Vagrant provisioned with Ansible.
+# Ubuntu xenial 64 virtual environment for web apps via Vagrant provisioned with Ansible.
 **Vagrant** is a tool for building complete development environments.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases development/production parity, and makes the "works on my machine" excuse a relic of the past.

 **Ansible** is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.